jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

 }
 ```

-For the general case, each address region is broken down into blocks of the largest possible order - hopefully all will be 2MB blocks, and this is the case for the Raspberry Pi 4 as all address start and end on 2MB alinged boundries.
+For the general case, each address region is broken down into blocks of the largest possible order - hopefully all will be 2MB blocks, and this is the case for the Raspberry Pi 4 as all address regions begin and end on 2MB-aligned boundaries.
 Just in case this is not true, however, the implementation calculates the block size on each iteration.
 The first page frame not used for the allocation of the `GLOBAL_MEMMAP` is passed into the `alloc_dram_pages` as the `firstfree` parameter.
 For the case of a 4GB Raspberry Pi 4 with our current code base:

-- The `GLOBAL_MEMMAP` should begin at the 8MB mark, which is _PFN_ 2048 (`0x800`)
+- The `GLOBAL_MEMMAP` should begin at the 8MB mark, which is _PFN_ 2048 (0x800)
-- Their are 32MB needed to store the _GLOBAL_MEMMAP_ array, which is 8192 pages (`0x2000`)
+- There are 32MB needed to store the `GLOBAL_MEMMAP` array, which is 8192 pages (0x2000)
-- The first free page should be at the 40MB mark, or _PFN_ 10240 (`0x2800`)
+- The first free page should be at the 40MB mark, or _PFN_ 10240 (0x2800)

 If the first page in the block is not reserved for the `GLOBAL_MEMMAP`, it is added to the freelist of the correct order.
 All other pages in the block are marked as invalid.